Self-Evolving Vision-Language Models for Image Quality Assessment via Voting and Ranking: Abstract

 \section{Abstract}

 Improving vision-language models (VLMs) in the post-training stage typically relies on supervised fine-tuning or reinforcement learning, methods that necessitate costly, human-annotated data.
-While self-supervised techniques such as self-consistency have proven effective for enhancing reasoning capabilities, their application to perceptual domains such as image quality assessment (IQA) remains largely unexplored.
+While self-supervised techniques have proven effective for enhancing reasoning capabilities, their application to perceptual domains such as image quality assessment (IQA) remains largely unexplored.
 In this work, we introduce \textbf{EvoQuality}, a novel framework that enables a VLM to autonomously refine its quality perception capabilities without any ground-truth labels.
 EvoQuality adapts the principle of \emph{self-consistency} to the ranking-based nature of IQA.
 It generates pseudo-labels by performing pairwise majority voting on the VLM's own outputs to establish a consensus on relative quality.
 These pseudo-rankings are then formulated into a fidelity reward that guides the model's iterative evolution through group relative policy optimization (GRPO).
 By iteratively leveraging its own predictions, EvoQuality progressively refines the VLM's perceptual capability.
 Extensive experiments show that EvoQuality boosts the base VLM's zero-shot performance by $31.8\%$ on PLCC across diverse IQA benchmarks.
 Remarkably, despite being entirely self-supervised, EvoQuality achieves performance that is competitive with, or even surpasses, state-of-the-art supervised VLM-based IQA models, outperforming these models on $5$ out of $7$ IQA benchmarks.
+Furthermore, the framework demonstrates significant flexibility, allowing it to be stacked with pre-trained IQA models to bolster generalization on unseen datasets.
+Codes and checkpoints will be available at \url{https://github.com/bytedance/EvoQuality}.